jkkummerfeld/irc-disentanglement/data/README.md

 ## Part C

-Selected by choosing a random point in the logs and keeping 1,500 messages after that point.
+Selected by choosing a random point in the logs and keeping 1,500 messages after that point (1,000 as context, 500 to annotate).

 2004-12-25 2005-02-06 2005-02-27 2005-05-14 2005-06-06 2005-06-12 2005-06-16
 2005-07-29 2005-09-26 2005-10-07 2005-10-12 2005-12-03 2005-12-04 2005-12-16